How to Ensure You Have a Recovery Key

 |

 | 3.
-Once the reset is complete, tap on the Set up recovery button to set up recovery.
-If you dismissed the banner accidentally you can always initiate the recovery setup by tapping on your profile avatar > tapping Encryption. |
+Once the reset is complete, tap on the Get recovery key button.
+If you closed the banner accidentally you can always get the recovery key by tapping on your profile avatar > tapping Encryption. |

 |